james-aguirre/Final-project/README.md

 # ValTrade

-A full stack JavaScript application for teachers who want to manage course records.
+A full stack JavaScript application for gamers who want to buy in game accessories.

 ## Why I Built This